VrchStudio/comfyui-web-viewer/docs/audio_nodes.md

 - Signal processing and analysis chains

 **Note:** For optimal performance, adjust the sensitivity based on your microphone and ambient noise conditions.

+---

+### Node: `AUDIO Concat @ vrch.ai` (vrch.ai/audio)

+1. **Add the `AUDIO Concat @ vrch.ai` node to your ComfyUI workflow.**
+2. **Configure the Node:**
+   - **Audio Inputs:**
+     - `audio1`: The first audio input to be concatenated.
+     - `audio2`: The second audio input to be appended after the first.
+   - **Crossfade Configuration:**
+     - `crossfade_duration_ms`: The duration of the crossfade transition between audio1 and audio2, in milliseconds (0-10000).
+       - **0:** No crossfade, audio files are simply joined together.
+       - **> 0:** A gradual transition between the end of audio1 and the beginning of audio2.
+3. **Audio Processing Features:**
+   - **Sample Rate Handling:** Automatically resamples the second audio to match the first audio's sample rate if they differ.
+   - **Channel Matching:** Ensures both audio inputs have compatible channel configurations.
+   - **Crossfade:** Creates smooth transitions between audio segments when crossfade duration is set.
+4. **Output:**
+   - `AUDIO`: The concatenated audio that can be connected to other nodes in your workflow.

+**Applications:**
+- Creating continuous audio tracks from multiple recordings
+- Joining speech segments with background music
+- Building custom audio sequences for multimedia projects
+- Creating seamless loops by connecting the end of an audio clip to its beginning

+**Note:** For best results when using crossfade, ensure that both audio inputs have sufficient length for the crossfade duration.
+The crossfade will be limited to the shorter of the two audio segments if either is shorter than the specified crossfade duration.
+Remember that crossfade duration is specified in milliseconds (1000 milliseconds = 1 second).